IgnazMaula/profilehtml/README.md

                       };

 var query = from trd in YourDbContext.TrdReal
-            join piutang in piutangSubquery on new { trd.Bilyet, trd.TanggalBayar } equals new { Bilyet = piutang.Bilyet, TanggalBayar = piutang.TanggalBunga } into joinedPiutang
+            join piutang in piutangSubquery on new { trd.Bilyet, trd.TanggalBayar } equals new { piutang.Bilyet, piutang.TanggalBunga } into joinedPiutang
             from piutangResult in joinedPiutang.DefaultIfEmpty()
             where trd.TanggalBayar >= dtAwal.Value && trd.TanggalBayar <= dtAkhir.Value && MyFilterConditions
             orderby trd.TanggalBayar descending